NavyaG-lab/Tech-writer/faqs/pii-data.md

 ![](../images/databricks_pii_error.png)

-## How do I classify PII data on Ryze?
+## How do I classify PII data on Ryze

 - For classifying Dataset series data on Ryze, refer to the documentation on [Data classification of dataset series](https://github.com/nubank/playbooks/blob/master/squads/data-protection/ryze/classification-dataset-series.md).